Mafika-Mahlobo/tshimologong-project/README.md

 - Flask: Web framework for Python
 - jQuery: JavaScript library for simplifying HTML DOM traversal and manipulation
 - MYSQL Sever
+- python-dotenv
-- Other Python libraries as listed in requirements.txt
+- Other Python Dependancies as listed in requirements.txt

 ## Installation